Hiker in front of Gokyo lake, Nepal

 Kandoo Adventures group on the Lemosho Route

 Lots of people want to climb Mount Kilimanjaro (why wouldn’t you?
-It’s a challenging but utterly fab trek) and there are various routes by which you can do it.
+It’s a challenging but brilliant trek) and there are various routes by which you can do it.
 The most popular among these are the Marungu and Machame routes, and it’s fair to say that if trekking in solitude is your bag these probably aren’t your best option unless you fancy chancing a climb during the rainy season.

 Shhhh.
-Keep it under your hat, but there’s an alternative and altogether quieter way to go that takes you, err, off the beaten track.
+Keep it under your hat, but there’s an alternative and altogether quieter way to go that takes you off the beaten track.
 The Northern circuit is Kilimanjaro’s newest ascent and although it begins by following the popular Lemosho route, it sneakily detours you off around the mountain to the less-traversed northern slopes.
 Taking nine days, the Northern Circuit gives you that bit longer to acclimatize and take in Kilimanjaro’s gorgeousness.
 Don’t knock it – that extra time also means that this particular route is safer and offers a better chance of success than some of the others.

 To sum up, Kilimanjaro’s Northern Circuit gives you more to enjoy, fewer folk to distract you and all of the sheer natural beauty and challenging terrain that you crave.
 And if that doesn’t tickle your Tanzanian trekking-buds then we don’t know what will.